 Phirni is the most preferred sweet for Indian festivals like Diwali, Holi, Ramadan and even Indian weddings, across the country.
 This Indian Mango Rice pudding is an ideal dessert recipe during summer.
 A chilled clay pots of rich golden goodness topped with dryfruits is a pure bliss.
 Here is an easy to make mango phirni recipe step by step

+The Ramadan snacks that we usually make apart form this mango phirni are aloo chaat, aloo tikki and bread rolls and many more.
 The goodness of mango, rice and milk in this chilled bowl of firni gives the strength and energy to the body after the long day fast during summers.
 So, do not miss this exceptionally delicious mango phirni recipe during Ramadan.
 If you have not added it to the menu list, then do it right away, mark my words.
-This is the best Mango phirni recipe you will ever make. 🙂
+This is the best Mango firni recipe you will ever make. 🙂

 Can we use canned mango pulp for aam ki phirni recipe?